Corps of Signals (India): Role

+The Corps of Signals is a combat support arm of the Indian Army responsible for military communications since its inception on 15 Feb 1911, the Corps has evolved significantly, adapting to the changing technological landscape to ensure seamless and secure communications within the armed forces.
 The primary role of the Corps of Signals is to develop, manage and operate the communication networks of the Indian Army.
 It has evolved over the years from rudimentary semaphores, signal flags, radio and telegraph systems to advanced satellite communications, cyber operations and electronic warfare.
-The Corps's evolution has enabled the Indian Army to maintain secure and efficient communications across diverse terrains and operational areas.
+The Corps evolution has enabled the Indian Army to maintain secure and efficient communications across diverse terrains and operational areas.

 The Corps ensures that commanders at all levels can communicate effectively, which is crucial for operational success.
+It has been at the forefront of integrating cutting-edge technologies with military strategy ensuring the Indian Army's agility and responsiveness in all combat and non-combat scenarios.
 The troops of the Corps of Signals are trained in all aspects of soldiering and also in Information Technology, Electronics and Communication Engineering in premier Institutions like the Military College of Telecommunication Engineering (MCTE) and Signal Training Centres (STCs).
 This specialized training equips them to handle complex operational duties and communication systems.

 The Corps of Signals also contributes to various non combat operations like setting up communication networks to provide communication during natural disasters facilitating coordination amongst relief agencies.
 Their expertise is also critical during United Nations Peacekeeping Missions where robust communications networks and implementation of cyber defense measures are essential.